Huawei’s StorySign app can translate kids’ books into sign language

 And this hints at one of the app’s core problems — it feels like it has launched a little prematurely.
 Unless you have a physical copy of Where’s Spot?, you won’t be able to use this app.

-If you do have the book, then you — or your kid — can hold your phone up to the pages and the avatar, called Star, will sign out the words from the book in real time as the pages are flipped.
+If you do have the book, you or your kid can hold your phone up to the pages, and the avatar — called Star — will sign out the words in real time as you flip the pages.

 Using image recognition technology, the app is able to detect words even if the phone is positioned at an awkward angle in relation to the book, while OCR enables greater accuracy, according to Huawei.

-“At Huawei, we believe in the power of AI and that technology can make a positive difference in the world,” noted the company’s Western Europe CMO Andrew Garrihy.
+“At Huawei, we believe in the power of AI and that technology can make a positive difference in the world,” said the company’s Western Europe CMO, Andrew Garrihy.
 “We created StorySign to help make it possible for families with deaf children to enjoy an enriched story time.”

 Potential